ScriabinOp8No12/App-Academy-Lecture-Links-Paired-with-Class-Topics/README.md

 4. The Gmail API quickstart guide and tutorials from Youtube + ChatGPT were missing a key component, which stopped me from getting my authentication tokens.
 The fix was one step: adding my email under the "test user"

-# How To Set Everything Up and which variables to change!
+# How To Set Everything Up!
+This takes 30 minutes to 1 hour to set up (or longer)

 # Requirements:
-Python 3.11
+1. Python 3.11
+2. Gmail API - getting your account and tokens setup
+3. Gsheets Service Account
-Gmail API - getting your account and tokens setup Email from Gmail with the App Academy Lecture for that day Gsheets Service Account
+4. Email from Gmail with the App Academy Lecture for that day
-Libraries for each Python module
+5. Libraries for each Python module

 # How to get your Gmail API setup (step by step guide):